 Can Kelp Formula be taken if I am on thyroxine?

 We know that plenty of people do, and we are not aware of anyone who has been harmed as a result.
 We also asked the product developer about this, and he said "Over the years we have had many people add Kelp Formula to thyroxine and seen only good come from it."
-Nonetheless, legally we have to advise you to consult with your doctor on this question, and we always encourage customers to do this.
+Nonetheless, legally we have to advise you to consult with your doctor on this question, and we always encourage customers to do this, as does the product developer.

 How much iodine (from Kelp) is it safe to take?